beeware/briefcase/docs/reference/platforms/windows/index.rst

 the post-install script as an environment variable whose name is the capitalized version of the option name.
-If your installer defines an option with a name of ``foo``, an environment variable of ``FOO`` will be defined, with a value of 1 if the option has been selected by the user, and 0 will be defined if the option has not been selected.
+If your installer defines an option with a name of ``foo``, an environment variable of ``FOO`` will be defined, with a value of 1 if the option has been selected by the user, and 0 if the option has not been selected.
-The ``ALLUSERS`` environment variable will also be set; this option will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.
+The ``ALLUSERS`` environment variable will also be set; its value will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.